LucaMalavolta/PyORBIT/README.md

 ---

+** Changelog from version 3.1

+* 'PolyChord' available and tested!
+* One program to analyze the output of 'emcee' and 'PolyChord'
+* Loglikelihood computed as in [Malavolta et al. (2017)][Malavolta2017]
+* Transit Times data moved to Input section
+* Fixed the Theta parameter conversion in Gaussian Processes module
+* Jitter parameters now moves in logarithmic space

+---

 ## PyORBIT user guide
+*** FOR 3.1 version! ***
 1. [Introduction](### Introduction)
 2. [Install and Compile](### Install and Compile)
 3. [Configuration file](### Configuration file)